8 Tips for Writing Your College Essays Like a Boss

 Looking for fresh ways to approach what seems like a tired topic?
 Try some of the following exercises:

-– Look at the topic from another angle
+- Look at the topic from a different perspective

 - Picture yourself in someone else’s shoes